EVOLYSSE™: Why Next-Generation Dermal Fillers Matter for Your Medical Practice

 Adverse Reactions: Common reactions include tenderness, swelling, erythema, bruising, and pain at the injection site; typically mild to moderate and transient.

 Use: For licensed, trained healthcare professionals only.
-Consult the full Prescribing Information and Instructions for Use.
+Consult the FDA-approved labeling and Instructions for Use (IFU) for detailed guidance.
+See the FDA SSED for study details.

 Inside the Science and Clinical Program Behind EVOLYSSE™